Baking Powder and Baking Soda

-When a recipe calls for baking soda it will also call for some type of acid like buttermilk, brown sugar, yogurt, lemon juice, vinegar, cream of tartar, molasses, applesauce, natural cocoa powder or honey.
+When a recipe calls for baking soda, it will also call for some type of acid like buttermilk, brown sugar, yogurt, lemon juice, vinegar, cream of tartar, molasses, applesauce, and natural cocoa powder or honey.

 Rule of thumb: 1/4 teaspoon of baking soda per 1 cup of flour in a recipe is usually sufficient.

 Baking powder contains baking soda.
 Baking powder is made of a mixture of baking soda, cream of tartar, and on occasion, cornstarch.